Criteria for awarding Companions

 View full criteria we use to award Companions

-The award of Companion (CRSNZ) is an honour recognising outstanding leadership in science, technology, or the humanities; and/ or made eminent or sustained contributions to the promotion and advancement in New Zealand of science, technology, or the humanities.
+The election of Companion (CRSNZ) recognises outstanding leadership in science, technology, or the humanities; and/ or eminent or sustained contributions to the promotion and advancement in New Zealand of science, technology, or the humanities.

 Companion award criteria

 The contribution must be significant at a national level, and beyond what could reasonably be expected from competent performance of their role for their current and previous employers.
 It must also be demonstrated that candidates are held in esteem by, and have broad support in the community or communities that are relevant to the nomination.

 Outstanding leadership may be demonstrated by meeting some or all of the following indicators:

 1. Meritorious service and leadership within non-commercial national entities formed to address important national public issues,

 2. Being recognised as having shown distinguished service and leadership in holding, maintaining, curating or preserving important, and nationally-significant, mātauranga; and/or taonga of an iwi, hapu or whānau.

 3.Distinctive service and leadership in the maintenance, curation and/or preservation of nationally- or internationally significant collections, archives, databases, sites or places that support science, technology, or the humanities,

 4. Uniting stakeholders around a common purpose to achieve beneficial outcomes in New Zealand’s interests,

 5. Undertaking a personal programme of activity highlighting an issue in a way that leads to its successful resolution in a manner that benefits New Zealand,